A high income employee is an employee who:

 Unfair dismissal

-High income employees can make an unfair dismissal application if they’re:
+Employees who earn above the high income threshold can make an unfair dismissal application if they’re:

 - covered by an agreement